History of the India national football team: After 2011 Asian Cup

 By March 2015, after not playing any matches, India reached their lowest FIFA ranking position of 173.
 A couple months prior, Stephen Constantine was re-hired as the head coach after first leading India more than a decade before.
 Constantine's first major assignment back as the India head coach were the 2018 FIFA World Cup qualifiers.
 After making it through the first round of qualifiers, India crashed out during the second round, losing seven of their eight matches and thus, once again, failed to qualify for the World Cup.

 India against Thailand at 2019 AFC Asian Cup.

 Despite failure to qualify for the World Cup, India managed to reach the third round of 2019 AFC Asian Cup qualifiers after defeating Laos in the play-off round on aggregate 7–1.
 On 11 October 2017, India secured qualification for the 2019 AFC Asian Cup after a 4–1 victory over Macau.

-Though defeated at 2018 SAFF Championship final by 1–2 to Maldives in September 2018, India regained the momentum with some friendlies against China, Jordan and Oman as they began the 2019 AFC Asian Cup with a 4–1 victory against Thailand and is the biggest ever Asia cup win for the team and its first one in 55 years.
+India regained the momentum with some friendlies against China, Jordan and Oman as they began the 2019 AFC Asian Cup with a 4–1 victory against Thailand and is the biggest ever Asia cup win for the team and its first one in 55 years.
 Nevertheless, they lost both of their next two group matches against UAE and Bahrain by 0−2 and 0−1 respectively and finished at the bottom of the group, thus failed to move to knock out stage.
 Stephen Constantine immediately resigned from his position as head coach following the failure to progress further in the tournament.